bcode-tech/BcodeSDK/README.md

 QRCode.fromString("try-me").buffer();
 ```

-Made with ❤️ by BCode
+Made with ❤️ by Bcode